NuggMD

 What is “Live” Cannabis Sugar?

-Cooking with cannabis can be a meticulous process, and new canna chefs are bound to make mistakes.
+Cooking with cannabis can be a meticulous process, and new canna chefs are bound to make a few mistakes along the way.
+To improve your results, watch out for these common pitfalls:

-• Using Subpar Weed: There is a classic saying in cannabis production: “Quality in, quality out.”
-If your cannabis is old or lacks in quality, your sugar may not deliver your desired potency or effects.
+• Using subpar cannabis.
+A classic saying in cannabis production is “quality in, quality out.”
+If your flower is old or low in quality, your sugar may not deliver the desired potency or effects.

 Ingredients